 Ed creates a list of metrics from various services that he can track that will help the company measure its progress towards their goal.
 Then, he creates real-time dashboards that will track the key metrics across different services.
 He sets this up for the client so they will be able to track their goals after their engagement ends.
 They will not need to continuously ask team members to log into each service and extract specific metrics.

 “Clients do not typically know they need a dashboard.
 They only know they need a measurement strategy.
 From those requirements, it is clear to me they need to see their Google Analytics data alongside their Salesforce data, for example.
 They have leads who first call the number on their website, and then they close deals in Salesforce.
 Google Analytics alone is not a suitable reporting tool, in this case.”

 Founder, Metric Mogul

 Linda Kyzar, a senior marketing manager at Stream Creative, makes analytics a required part of every client engagement.
 The entire agency uses a framework called a HEXassesment to onboard new clients and create data-driven recommendations for a 3-6 month period.
 The HEXassesment is a 6-part process they repeat every 3 months to make sure they are doing the most important work.

-After they determine priorities, they use dashboards to track the impact of their work in real-time.
+After they determine priorities, they use client tracking dashboards to track the impact of their work in real-time.
 When client meetings approach, hours are not spent on collecting data but instead on analyzing and interpreting the data, and planning strategic next steps.